MindTheGap-ERC/CarboKitten.jl/docs/src/output/abstract.md

 function write_active_layer end

 """
+    write_water_depth(out::T, name::Symbol, idx::Int, data::AbstractArray{Amount, dim}) where {T, dim}

+Write the water depth at each grid cell to the output object.
+Called by `state_writer` when `save_water_depth=true` is set in the model input.
+Should accept 0, 1, and 2 dimensional arrays corresponding to column, slice, and volume data respectively.
+"""
+function write_water_depth end

+"""
     write_production(out::T, name::Symbol, idx::Int, data::AbstractArray{Amount, dim}) where {T, dim}

 See `write_sediment_thickness`.
 Should accept 1, 2, and 3 dimensional arrays, corresponding to